FREE HOLIDAY GIFTS AT $125 and $250 🎁

 Select your favorite gifts, just a handful, to keep and use.
 Donate the remaining items.
 You will not hurt your great aunt's feelings if you really don't want to keep the gift she gave you a decade ago.
 She likely doesn't even remember giving it to you.
 The act of giving a gift is fulfilling to the giver.
 After you receive it, you are free to do with it what you wish - guilt free.

-3. CONFUSINING, UNCATEGORIZED CLUTTER
+3. CONFUSING, UNCATEGORIZED CLUTTER

 Junk drawers are modern-speak for "things-we-don't-know-how-to-categorize-but-are-afraid-to-throw-away."
 Don't be afraid.
 How many bottle openers can you use at once?
 Just one.
 You really don't need two, even if you have two guests who want to open their drinks simultaneously (you know your mind went there...haha!).